sethgoldin/install-davinci-resolve-centos/README.md

 This is a guide on how to install  DaVinci resolve on a generic, upstream build of CentOS.
 Because software is constantly changing, document is hosted on GitHub Pages so that changes can be made as necessary.

-These particular instructions are tailored to an HP Z8 G4 workstation with a GTX 1080 Ti installed.
+These particular instructions are tailored to an HP Z8 G4 workstation with a GTX 1080 Ti installed, but the information should be useful for other systems as well.

 1. UEFI
 	1. Set to boot to USB drive first